edoburu/django-debugtools/README.rst

         'debugtools.middleware.XViewMiddleware',
     )

 All requests from the internal IP, or made by the admin user will have a ``X-View`` header and ``X-View-Template`` header.
-This reveals which view code and template handled the current request:
+In the Firebug console, or Chrome web inspector, you can see which view and template handled the current request:

 .. image:: https://github.com/edoburu/django-debugtools/raw/master/docs/images/firebug-xview.png
    :width: 811px